Hua Taphan district: History

-The minor district (king amphoe) was established on 15 August 1967, when four tambons: Hua Taphan, Kham Phra, Nong Kaeo, and Kheng Yai were split off from Mueang Amnat Charoen district.
-It was upgraded to a full district on 17 November 1971.
-In 1993 it was one of the districts which formed the new province, Amnat Charoen.
+The minor district (King Amphoe) was established on 15 August 1967, when four tambon,: Hua Taphan, Kham Phra, Nong Kaeo, and Kheng Yai, were split off from Mueang Amnat Charoen district.
+It was upgraded to an entire district on 17 November 1971.
+In 1993, it was one of the districts which formed the new province, Amnat Charoen.

 Geography

 Neighboring districts are (from the north clockwise): Mueang Amnat Charoen and Lue Amnat of Amnat Charoen Province; Muang Sam Sip and Khueang Nai of Ubon Ratchathani province; and Kham Khuean Kaeo and Pa Tio of Yasothon province.

 Administration

 The district is divided into eight sub-districts (tambons), which are further subdivided into 85 villages (mubans).
 Hua Taphan is a township (thesaban tambon) which covers parts of tambons Hua Taphan, Nong Kaeo, and Rattanawari.
 There are a further seven tambon administrative organizations (TAO).